 It’s time that every man and woman in our city has the chance to find a safe place for the night.
 To get the help they need to overcome addictions.
 To get a job and a place of their own.
 To access life-saving healthcare and mental health services.
 But we can only do it with your help.

 If you have any questions about the expansion or the campaign, please don’t hesitate to contact us.
 We’d love to give you a tour of Siloam Mission and show you the progress we’re making on the expansion.
 I want to thank you for continually pushing us to do better and serve our community better.

 Homelessness is a growing crisis in our community.
 We need to grow to meet the needs of this vulnerable population.
 The problems faced by people experiencing homelessness are not going away.
 They need our help – and yours.

-For every 3 days of shelter and care you provide, a generous benefactor has agreed to pay for a fourth day up to a total of $1 million.
 Your special gift today will help construct an expanded emergency shelter, health centre, and progressive services centre to help people transition back into homes and jobs.

 HELP US MAKE ROOM.
 PLEASE GIVE TODAY.

 Select the amount of “hope” you would like to donate for a person’s shelter and care.